-Word with Northwest ties stumps at national spelling bee
+Word with Northwest ties stumps at National Spelling Bee

 Senjijextee, which does not have an origin provided in the dictionary, describes a Salishan people of the Columbia River Valley, according to The New York Times.
 Merriam-Webster defines Senijextee (with just one J) the same way.

-Vikram Raju, 12, a seventh grader from Denver, misspelled the word in round 14.
-He spelled the word “S-E-N-A-J-E-X-T-E-E,” but was not eliminated that round because his opponent, Harini Logan, a 14 year-old eighth grader from San Antonio, missed her next word.
+Vikram Raju, 12, a seventh-grader from Denver, misspelled the word in round 14.
+He spelled the word “S-E-N-A-J-E-X-T-E-E,” but was not eliminated that round because his opponent, Harini Logan, a 14-year-old eighth-grader from San Antonio, missed her next word.
 She misspelled Powys — an administrative area of east central Wales.
 She spelled the word” P-O-W-E-S-S”

 In the 90-second speed spelling tie-breaker, Harini spelled 21 words correctly, compared with 15 for Vikram.

 Beyond Senjijextee, the Northwest was also represented at the competition by three Washington teens.
-Fourteen-year-old Sirjana Kaur (No. 232), an eighth grader at Redmond Middle School, and 13-year-old fraternal twins Saharsh Kesav Vuppala (No. 206) and Deetya Sai Vuppala (No. 221), eighth graders who attend Annie Wright Middle School and Seabury Middle School, respectively, in Tacoma, were among the 234 spellers in National Harbor, Maryland, for the first fully in-person Bee since 2019.
+Fourteen-year-old Sirjana Kaur, an eighth-grader at Redmond Middle School, and 13-year-old fraternal twins Saharsh Kesav Vuppala and Deetya Sai Vuppala, eighth-graders who attend Annie Wright Middle School and Seabury Middle School, respectively, in Tacoma, were among the 234 spellers in National Harbor, Maryland, for the first fully in-person Bee since 2019.

 Sirjana Kaur misspelled petronel — a portable firearm used in the 16th and 17th centuries.
 She spelled the word “P-E-T-R-O-N-E-L-L-E,” finishing in 49th place, tied with other spellers eliminated in the fourth of seven quarterfinal and semifinal rounds.

-During the sixth round, when spellers were asked to choose a definition or example of words given without a definition, Deetya Vuppala was asked to choose an activity that is ergogenic — intended to enhance physical performance, stamina, or recovery.
+During the sixth round, when spellers were asked to choose a definition or example of words given without a definition, Deetya Vuppala was asked to choose an activity that is ergogenic — intended to enhance physical performance, stamina or recovery.

 Deetya incorrectly chose “taking a course in public speaking.”